Mental Health Education in Schools

 Buckinghamshire Mind recognises the importance of training and educating young people about mental health and all its aspects.
-Currently, three children in a class of 30 (10%) will experience a diagnosable mental illness.
+One in eight (12.8%) 5 to 19 year olds had at least one mental disorder when assessed in 2017.
 By educating and discussing mental health from a young age we strive to empower young people to reach out for help when they need it, to help others and, in turn, reduce stigma and discrimination.

 We work to promote parity of esteem, improve emotional literacy and encourage young people to think and discuss their thoughts, feelings and emotions.
 Many young people know how to look after their physical health but not their mental health.
 We discuss how to look after our mental health, including coping mechanisms and self-care tips.